-If a Participant's health Insurance Benefits or HCSA Benefits coverage ceases while on FMLA leave (e.g., for non-payment of required contributions), then the Participant is permitted to reenter the health Insurance Benefits or HCSA Benefits, as applicable, upon return from such leave on the same basis as when the Participant was participating in the Plan prior to the leave, or as otherwise required by the FMLA.
+If a Participant's health Insurance Benefits or HCSA Benefits coverage ceases while on FMLA leave (e.g., for non-payment of required contributions), then the Participant is permitted to re-enter the health Insurance Benefits or HCSA Benefits, as applicable, upon return from such leave on the same basis as when the Participant was participating in the Plan prior to the leave, or as otherwise required by the FMLA.
 In addition, the Plan may require Participants whose health Insurance Benefits or HCSA Benefits coverage terminated during the leave to be reinstated in such coverage upon return from a period of unpaid leave, provided that Participants who return from a period of unpaid, non-FMLA leave are required to be reinstated in such coverage.
-Notwithstanding the preceding sentence, with regard to HCSA Benefits, a Participant whose coverage ceased will be permitted to elect whether to be reinstated in the HCSA Benefits at the same coverage level as was in effect before the FMLA leave (with increased contributions for the remaining period of coverage) or at a coverage level that is reduced pro rata for the period of FMLA leave during which the Participant did not pay Contributions.
-If a Participant elects a coverage level that is reduced pro rata for the period of FMLA leave, then the amount withheld from a Participant's Compensation on a pay-period-by-pay-period basis for the purpose of paying for reinstated HCSA Benefits will be equal to the amount withheld prior to the period of FMLA leave.
+Notwithstanding the preceding sentence, with regard to HCSA Benefits, a Participant whose coverage ceased will be permitted to elect whether to be reinstated in the HCSA Benefits at the same coverage level as was in effect before the FMLA leave (with increased contributions for the remaining period of coverage) or at a coverage level that is reduced pro-rata for the period of FMLA leave, then the amount withheld from a Participant's Compensation on a pay-period-by-pay-period basis for the purpose of paying for reinstated HCSA Benefits will be equal to the amount withheld prior to the period of FMLA leave.